text70/com-system/README.md

 ### Helper scripts

-A helper script SearchPackages.hs is provided, and does not need to be compiled to run provided you have ghc version already.
+A helper script SearchPackages.hs is provided, and does not need to be compiled to run provided you have a GHC version already.
 ```runhaskell SeachPackages.hs <my-haskell-program.hs>```

 This provides a reasonable list to modify the ```com``` file for haskell packages at build time,